TorbenJakobsen/setup_fedora_linux_as_workstation/README.rst

 I also have a crude utility to syncronize and
-`manage GitHub repositories <https://github.com/TorbenJakobsen/manage_github_repos/>`__ with these notes sufficeint for my personal needs.
+`manage GitHub repositories <https://github.com/TorbenJakobsen/manage_github_repos/>`__ with these notes sufficient for my personal needs.

 We are all different with different knowledge and foundation, so I appologize in advance if steps are missing or skipped.